aktnk/ec2_test_server/README.md

 You should modify variables.tf according to the VPC configuration you wish to build.

+Note:
+Access to this server is only allowed from the global IP address assigned to the environment in which terraform is run.

 3. run terraform
   * Verify the description of the tf file in the local environment.
     ```